15 Major differences between NIV vs ESV Bible Translations

 READ: Baptist vs Presbyterian?

-A Table of Quick Comparison: NIV vs ESV
+A Table of Quick Comparison NIV vs ESV

 AspectNIVESV